War on Drugs Service Medal

 The ribbon represents the fight between good and evil narrowly divided by duty and sacrifice.
 The divide is 6% of the total width, representing the current veteran population of the United States.

 The War on Drugs Service Medal is an unofficial award of the United States Armed Forces and State Military Forces.
-Service members in the United States Armed Forces (including Active, Reserve, Guard, or Auxiliary) and State Military Forces (National Guard and State Guard) are eligible to purchase the medal if they served in any capacity of drug campaigns, battles, operations, task forces, and interdictions from the 18th of June 1971 to present.
+Service members in the United States Armed Forces (including Active, Reserve, or Auxiliary) and State Military Forces (National Guard and State Guard) are eligible to purchase the medal if they served in any capacity of drug campaigns, battles, operations, task forces, and interdictions from the 18th of June 1971 to present.
 An incomplete list of War on Drugs operations can be referenced here.